 An opening snap (OS) may occur in early diastole in mitral stenosis Mitral Stenosis Mitral stenosis is narrowing of the mitral orifice that impedes blood flow from the left atrium to the left ventricle.
-The (almost) invariable cause is rheumatic fever.
-Common complications... read more or, rarely, in tricuspid stenosis Tricuspid Stenosis Tricuspid stenosis (TS) is narrowing of the tricuspid orifice that obstructs blood flow from the right atrium to the right ventricle.
+The usual cause is rheumatic fever.
+Common complications are pulmonary... read more or, rarely, in tricuspid stenosis Tricuspid Stenosis Tricuspid stenosis (TS) is narrowing of the tricuspid orifice that obstructs blood flow from the right atrium to the right ventricle.
 Almost all cases result from rheumatic fever.
 Symptoms include... read more .
 Mitral opening snap is very high pitched, brief, and heard best with the diaphragm of the stethoscope.
 The more severe mitral stenosis is (ie, the higher the left atrial pressure), the closer the opening snap is to the pulmonic component of S2.
 Intensity is related to the compliance of the valve leaflets: The snap sounds loud when leaflets remain elastic, but it gradually softens and ultimately disappears as sclerosis, fibrosis, and calcification of the valve develop.
 Mitral opening snap, although sometimes heard at the apex, is often heard best or only at the lower left sternal border.

 Approach to murmurs